 Failure to follow oral and written instructions while the examination is in session will result in notice to the Committee of a violation of examination rules in accordance with the provisions of Title 4, Division 1, Chapter 6 of the Rules of the State Bar of California (Admissions Rules).
 Conduct that results in a violation of security or disrupts the administration of the examination, which includes, but is not limited to, bringing unauthorized items into the examination room (such as cell phones, notes, etc.), writing or typing after time has been called, looking at another applicant’s papers, talking while the examination is in session, being abusive to other applicants, staff, proctors and/or other examination personnel, will result in notice to the Committee of a violation of examination rules or, in some cases, dismissal from the examination test center.
 Applicants are expected at all times to maintain a professional attitude toward other applicants, staff, proctors and other examination personnel.
 Behavior that is disruptive will be reported to the Committee for whatever action it deems appropriate.

 Applicants cannot wear hats, caps, hoods or any other type of headwear during the examination.
 The Committee, however, will consider petitions filed by applicants seeking exemptions from the policy that would permit them to wear headwear due to their religious beliefs while in a secure examination test center.
-Such requests must be submitted on the Committee’s form, which is available online under “Forms” of the State Bar’s website, and filed no later than the final deadline for filing testing accommodations petitions.
+Such requests must be submitted through the Applicant Portal no later than the final deadline for filing testing accommodations petitions.
 Upon arrival at the test center, applicants must be prepared to show a letter from the Committee that permits them to bring the headwear into the examination room and the headwear may be subject to inspection.
 Applicants attempting to enter the test center wearing headwear who do not have a letter from the Committee authorizing them to do so will be issued a Chapter 6 Notice and will be asked to remove the headwear.

 Only the following items are allowed in the examination room without prior approval (all items are subject to inspection): the admittance ticket with no writing on it; non-digital pens (if you are handwriting the examination, you must bring your own pens); silent analog watches; non-digital timers and clocks measuring 4" x 4" or smaller; rulers; paper clips; pen-style highlighters (must not be used on answers); inhalers; eyeglasses (no cases or sunglasses); foam ear plugs (must not be connected to any mechanism); feminine hygiene items; prescription medication; diabetes-related equipment (does not include food or drinks); eye drops in single-use vials; government-issued ID; cash (must not have writing on it); credit/debit cards that might be needed for the lunch break (you are not allowed to bring a wallet into the test center); keys; and disability-related items that have been approved through the testing accommodations petition process.
 You may also bring: a back support; an orthopedic cushion; a standard-size pillow without a case; one bookstand; one foot rest; splints and braces; crutches; wheelchairs; casts; hearing aids; TENS units; and, the following laptop accessories: separate keyboard, mouse (wired or wireless), laptop riser/stand no higher than 4”, and a solid color mouse pad with no writing on it.